NAPANEE COMMUNITY KITTEN RESCUE

 1 cc = 1ml 15cc/ml = 1 Tablespoon

 So weigh the kitten in grams, divide the weight by 28, and then multiply by 8.
 That gives you the approximate amount of formula they should get each day.
-Divide that by the number of feedings and you have an idea of what the kitten should eat at each meal…give or take a little.
+Divide that by the number of feedings and you have an idea of what the kitten should eat at each meal…give or take a little. (there is a stomach capacity chart below which can also give you and idea of amounts to feed and how often)

 The following table gives an idea of weight of kitten in ounces and grams…amount per day of formula in cc/ml’s and the number of feedings to divide it into.
 Some kittens will eat a little more, some a bit less…try not to overfeed…it can cause digestive upset and diarrhea, which can dehydrate and kill a kitten.